Assisted Living for Seniors with Disabilities

 Cost of Assisted Living for Seniors with Disabilities

 The costs associated with assisted living vary.
 All costs depend on location, services offered, level of care required, and type of living space.
-Keep in mind that prices generally include housing, utilities, maintenance and upkeep, housekeeping and laundry services, meals, some form of transportation, and all scheduled activities.
+Remember that prices generally include housing, utilities, maintenance and upkeep, housekeeping and laundry services, meals, some form of transportation, and all scheduled activities.

 Consider these estimated costs to get an idea of what to expect: